"I want God's gay and lesbian children

 touch on same-sex activity as condemning homosexuality in all its forms.

-For example, they would probably identify
+For example, they generally identify

 the sin of the men of Sodom to be homosexual behavior.
 Homosexuality